 With their roots in Hawaiian culture, Kalavida Surf store have a quaint and quirky store specialising in SUP’s.
-What’s more, they are located ion the Kalamalka Lake, once coined by National Geographic as one of the top 10 most beautiful lakes in the world.
+What’s more, they are located on Kalamalka Lake once named as one of the top 10 most beautiful lakes in the world by National Geographic.
 Find out more about how you too can get explore this amazing lake by SUP…

 Located in the heart of the Okanagan valley, watersports are second nature to us.
 With the shop design based on the quaint and quirky shops you’ll find around the Hawaiian Islands, our location on Kalamalka Lake is widely regarded as one of Canada’s most iconic paddling destinations.